orourkedd/effects-as-data/README.md

 When using in Node: `require('effects-as-data')`
 When using in the browser (or in an old version of node): `require('effects-as-data/es5')`

-## Pure Functions and Effects-as-data
+## Pure Functions, Generators, and Effects-as-data

 Pure functions are almost magical compared to normal functions.
 In fact, impure functions are not really functions (they are more like scripts).
 Pure functions are easy to test, are composable, and are not as concerned with dependencies.
 All around, pure functions are easier to use.